cerulea/calculator/readme.md

-This is a calculator build with HTML, CSS, and JS.
+This is a calculator built with HTML, CSS, and JS.